ATOMNFT/CM-Box/README.md

 1. CYD aka Cheap Yellow Display.
 (Can be found <a href=https://shorturl.at/GJKY4>HERE</a>)

 ## Directions to build the CM-Box
- 1. <b>Download and print the stl files located in <a href=https://github.com/ATOMNFT/CM-Box/tree/main/STL%20Files>3D files</a> folder.
-All files are ready to print. </b>
+ 1. Download and print the stl files located in <a href=https://github.com/ATOMNFT/CM-Box/tree/main/STL%20Files>3D files</a> folder.
+All files are ready to print.
+ 2. Consult parts list above^
- 2. Process coming soon.
+ 3. Process coming soon.
 (Pics are being taken of a new build for ref.)

  <hr>